 Berca Mud Volcanoes Facts

-- As the principal component of a geological and botanical reservation, they also remain unique in Romania, in Europe.
-Along with the unusual environmental conditions they create, they also form a remarkable landscape.
+- Furthermore, this site quite understandably forms the principal component of a geological and botanical reservation.
+These wonders of Nature formed in, and remain unique in, the country of Romania, in Europe.
+In addition, along with the unusual environmental conditions these features create, they also form a highly remarkable landscape.

-- Further, many compare it to a piece of the moon brought to earth.
-Yet, despite the starkness of the landscape, the area is a popular attraction for both local inhabitants and tourists.
-Some say this is actually due to that same starkness.
+- Further, many compare the magnificent location to a piece of the moon brought to earth.
+Yet, despite the starkness of the landscape, the area has a breathtaking, if unusual, appeal to those who love Nature.
+As a result of this extraordinary natural appeal, the Berca Mud Volcanoes form a popular attraction for both local inhabitants and tourists.

-The pressurized natural gas pushes salty mud deposits to the surface.
-This begins at a point approximately 9,800 ft (3,000 m) beneath the surface.
-The natural gas that forms them subsequently escapes in a constant bubbling motion.
+Due to its origin, a steady supply of pressurized natural gas pushes salty mud deposits to the surface.
+This action begins at a point originating roughly 9,800 ft (3,000 m) beneath the surface.
+The natural gas that forms below the surface subsequently escapes the mud deposits in a constant bubbling motion.

 Berca Mud Volcanoes Botanical Uniqueness

 One quite astounding fact continually surprises those who visit the Berca Mud Volcanoes.
 That’s the fact that a few varieties of plants found a way to adapt to the conditions of the area.
 This occurred despite the incredible starkness and harshness of the environmental conditions of the region.
 Such a development further testifies to the extreme versatility of Nature.